1. Who do the automatic one-year visa extensions apply to? - UPDATED 9 SEPT

 7. Will overseas workers offered visa extensions have to pay the immigration health surcharge?

-No. Those these individuals will be exempt from the immigration health surcharge.
+No. Those these individuals will be exempt from the immigration health surcharge (IHS).
+Further detail on how the IHS exemption will work is due shortly.

 8. Do eligible staff need to apply for the automatic one-year extension?